CV

 2016 – Fellow – The Center for Great Plains Studies, University of Nebraska Lincoln

-Project Evaluator, Benjamin Franklin Research Grant and Lewis and Clark Fund Grant, American Philosophical Society, Philadelphia, PA, 2015 –
+Project Evaluator, Benjamin Franklin Research Grant; and Lewis and Clark Fund Grant; American Philosophical Society, Philadelphia, PA, 2015 –

 Research Associate, Project Team, The Franz Boas Papers: Documentary Edition, University of Western Ontario, 2013-

 Summer 2007, Historical and Exhibition Consultant, National Building Museum, Washington DC, Designing Tomorrow: America’s World’s Fairs of the 1930s, October 2010-July 2011.
+Traveling exhibition seen by 3.1 million visitors.

 Summer 2007, Personnel Policies Committee, Staff Senate, University of Oklahoma.